 Clonazapam (Klonopin): Can be used to relieve anxiety in dogs as well as seizure control (at higher doses) (Crowell-Davis et al. 2008).

-Clomipramine: Separation anxiety, obsessive-compulsive disorder, and noise phobia was effectively controlled with the use of another anti-anxiety medication called clomipramine (Seksel et al. 2001).
+Clomipramine: Separation anxiety, obsessive-compulsive disorder, and noise phobia were effectively controlled with the use of another anti-anxiety medication called clomipramine (Seksel et al. 2001).

 Trazodone hydrochloride: Enhances behavioral calming and relieves anxiety in dogs when administered daily or on an as-needed basis (Gruen et al. 2008).